Table of Contents

-RFP For Consulting Services: The Definitive Guide (2022) offers readers 8 steps for developing their own RFP for consulting services so they improve the ROI of their consulting projects consistently!
+RFP for Consulting Services: The Definitive Guide (2023) offers readers 8 steps for developing their own RFP for consulting services so that they can improve the ROI of their consulting projects consistently!

 The answer is straightforward.
 Yes, you do.

-In addition to this, RFP provides well-founded information about projects’ duration and complexity which makes bidding easier.
+In addition to this, an RFP provides well-founded information about a project’s duration and complexity which makes bidding easier.
 Additionally, clear expectations make it easier to compare the offers more objectively.

 So that’s an excellent approach to getting to know them.
 And it might not result in a project.
 However, you will have met them, and maybe you will end up working with them on another project.

 It also helps you define the standard for performance evaluation.
-When you want to measure the performance of a given consulting firm during a project, it’s good to have set the expectation at the beginning.
-So you have something to compare to.
+When you want to measure the performance of a given consulting firm during a project, it’s good to have set the expectation at the beginning so that you have something to compare to.

 And last but not least, not all projects are rosy.
 Sometimes there’s a conflict with the consulting firm, and you must prepare for the worst every time.
 Having some expectations clarified will help you to discuss with the consulting firms with some solid concrete basis.